neurobioinfo/scrnabox/docs/Dataset1.md

 ```
  - - - -

-### Step 1: FASTQ pre-processing
+### Step 1: FASTQ to gene expression matrix
 In this Step, we will run the CellRanger _counts_ pipeline to generate feature-barcode expression matrices from the FASTQ files.
 While it is possible to manually prepare the `library.csv` files for each of the 11 samples in the experiment prior to running Step 1, for this analysis we are going to opt for automated library preparation.
-For more information regarding the manual prepartion of `library.csv`, files please see the Standard scRNAseq [documentation](SCRNA.md) under the **Setup** section. <br />
+For more information regarding the manual prepartion of `library.csv` files, please see the the [CellRanger library preparation](library_prep.md) tutorial. <br />
 <br />
-For our analysis of the midbrain dataset we set the following execution parameters for Step 1:
+For our analysis of the midbrain dataset we set the following execution parameters for Step 1 (`~/pipeline/job_info/parameters/step1_par.txt`):

 |Parameter|Value|
 |:--|:--|